No Sight of Next Recession: Business Cycle Index Update 5/17/2018

 The criteria for the model to signal the start of recessions are given in the original article and repeated in the Appendix.

 Referring to the chart below, and looking at the end portion of it, one can see that none of the conditions for a recession start are currently present.

-- The UER was in a process of forming a trough, the short EMA remains below its long EMA – the blue and red graphs, respectively, the spread is minus 0.26% (last month minus 0.28%).
+- The UER declined to 3.9% after an unchanged 4.1% for the last six months.
+The short EMA remains below its long EMA, the blue and red graphs, respectively, and the spread is minus 0.23% and is below last month minus 0.18%.

-- Also the 19-week rate of change of the UER is now at minus 6.7% (last month minus 4.8%), well below the critical level of plus 8% – the black graph.
+- Also, the 19-week rate of change of the UER is now at zero, last month minus 0%, well below the critical level of plus 8% – the black graph.

 For a recession signal, the short EMA of the UER would have to form a trough and then cross its long EMA to the upside.
 Alternatively, the UERg graph would have to turn upwards and rise above zero, or the 19-week rate of change of the UER would have to be above 8%.
 Currently the trajectories of the unemployment rate’s short- and long EMA are still downwards – none having a positive slope, UERg is far below zero, and the 19-week rate of change of the UER is also way below the critical level.